FollowTheProcess/msg/README.md

 Full credit goes to [fatih/color] for handling all the difficult colouring stuff for me and to [ines/wasabi] for the API design.

-:warning: `msg` is still in pre-release development.
-Check back later!

 ## Installation

 ## Quickstart